Summer Guide

 Pick-up & Drop-off

-Our days will begin at 9am and run until 12pm.
+Our days will begin at 9am and run until 1pm.
 Please drop-off your child no later than 9am as we will begin our hike to base camp shortly after 9am.
-Please call or text Christy at 917-544-9485 if you are running late and she will advise where is best to meet.
+Please call or text Victoria at 862-220-7176 if you are running late and she will advise where is best to meet.
 Children will only be dismissed to parents and caregivers that have been authorized in writing.
-Any changes must be sent in writing before the child is dismissed.
+Any changes must be relayed by the guardian before the child is dismissed.

 The map below shows the drop-off and pick-up location.
 We will meet by the park sign across from Bramhall Terrace, near to the parking spots.
 It is on the left side as you drive on Crest Drive.